ouspg/secudep/README.md

      * Maybe everything into one USB stick to work without Internet
      * Boot verifies signed commits from Git repo

+ * Describe experiments
+   * Attack the implementation
+   * MITM
+   * Broken keys

+ * Describe attack vectors
+   * For every layer (hardware, boot, HTTPS, X.509/TLS, OS install, etc)
+   * What we can fight against and what we can't do

  * stuff to read:
    * Secure Server Provisioning and Communication Mechanism in Cloud
      * http://www.ijarcsse.com/docs/papers/Volume_5/4_April2015/V5I4-0512.pdf